 More than anything else, this company fuelled the growth and ethnic diversity of Abbotsford, attracting workers from China, Japan, Europe and other North American centres.
 Emmigrés from India's Punjab Province arrived about 1902 and proved themselves such skilled workers that they were asked to build the Trethewey family home.
 Payment came, in part, as building materials for their temple – now a Historic Site, which the Sikh men carried by hand from the lake to the building site on South Fraser Way.

 The Mennonites came to the valley in 1929 and although they numbered less than 50, within eight years they had built their first church using lumber from the then dismantled Mill Lake Lumber Mill.
-A post-World War II influx of refugees swelled their ranks and although the population has never grown beyond a few hundred, the Mennonites are firmly rooted in the community.
+A post-World War II influx of refugees swelled their ranks and today the Mennonite community has deeply established roots and numbers in the thousands.

 In fact, today Abbotsford leads the country with the highest proportion of people of South Asian origin per capita and is the third most ethnically diverse city in Canada, after Toronto and Vancouver.
 As a result, there is a conscious effort to embrace and celebrate these diversities whether with art gallery exhibits at venues such as The Reach, or through multi-cultural festivals.